raystorm/Symfony-Clickstack/README.md

         'prefix' => 'drupal_',
     );

-You may of course change the alias 'binding', but make sure that it is in uppercase in the database configuration.

 ## Temporary Directory

 It is necessary to add the following line to settings.php, should Drupal need to use a tmp directory:

     $conf['file_temporary_path'] = getenv('TMPDIR');